 In the Hurricane Sandy Coastal Projects Performance Evaluation Study (HSCPPES), the study area was identified as being within the area of Extreme Exposure during Hurricane Sandy, which is defined as an area exposed to water surface elevations greater than +9 feet mean higher high water (MHHW) onshore and greater than 30 feet offshore significant wave heights (USACE, 2013d).
 The height of the beach and dunes on the Rockaway Peninsula at the time Hurricane Sandy hit is unknown, but project height was below design dimensions (USACE, 2013d).
-Although the beach berm on the Rockaway Peninsula had been overtopped, widespread flooding, inundation, and damages were also due to Bayside flooding, which had not been addressed through implementation of coastal flood risk management measures in project construction authorization (USACE, 2013d).
-Additional information concerning high-water marks with photos is available Hurricane website. the Sandy Storm Mapper http://water.usgs.gov/floods/events/2012/sandy/sandymapper.html.
+Although the beach berm on the Rockaway Peninsula had been overtopped, widespread flooding, inundation, and damages were also due to back-bay flooding, which had not been addressed through implementation of coastal flood risk management measures in project construction authorization (USACE, 2013d).
+Additional information concerning high-water marks with photos is available on the Hurricane Sandy Storm Tide Mapper website, at: http://water.usgs.gov/floods/events/2012/sandy/sandymapper.html.